cralor/rune-it-all/README.md

 Description
 -----------

-Rune-It-All adds more features and functionality to the default rune frame while still using the Blizzard code.
+Rune-It-All adds more features and functionality to Blizzard's rune frame, including size, movement, transparency, cooldown text, various art styles, and more.
-The goal of Rune-It-All is to be simple yet rich.
-I hope Rune-It-All provides you with the features you are looking for while maintaining a simple, unobtrusive, and painless feel.

 Rune-It-All does the following: